-ANNEXURE F
+ANNEXURE F:

-RESEARCH ASSESSMENT TOOL RUBRIC CATEGORY MARK % LEVEL DESCRIPTORS Outstanding achievement 80-100 Well organised, comprehensive and coherent, polished stru Supported by an exceptionally high level of competence.
-At information into original interpretation and thoughtful selecti Uses a variety of original and/or relevant dramatic reference clips.
-Insightful, fluent, observation and knowledge powerfu If models or mixed media are used they are well executed a the research. ole to process on of facts. es and/or film lly expressed.
-Meritorious achievement 70-79 Well organised, detailed and coherent, polished structure.
-Shigh level of competence to process information with an originaterpretation and careful selection of facts.
-Using original of selection of relevant dramatic references and/or film clips.
-Sobservation and knowledge well expressed.
-If models or mit used they complement to the research. ginal or unusual Shows insight, Substantial achievement 60-69 Organised, detailed, some level of competence, some sligh in structure.
-Interesting reading, clear statements, convincir direct language.
-Supported by a selection of relevant drama and/or film clips.
-Shows good grasp of the theme/task, som statements.
-Obvious care and effort taken with presentation mixed media are used they link to the research. ng, simple atic references e insightful Adequate achievement 50-50 Structure not always logical or organised, reasonable effort presentation.
-Displays a basic understanding but tends tow mechanistic and stereotyped responses at times.
+RESEARCH ASSESSMENT TOOL RUBRIC CATEGORY MARK % LEVEL DESCRIPTORS Outstanding achievement 23-25 Well organised, comprehensive and coherent, polished so Supported by an exceptionally high level of competence.
+Information into original interpretation and thoughtful selection uses a variety of original and/or relevant dramatic referencies.
+Insightful, fluent, observation and knowledge power If models or mixed media are used, they are well executed compliment the research.
+Able to process ection of facts. nces and/or film rfully expressed. ed and Meritorious achievement 20-22 Well organised, detailed and coherent, polished structure high level of competence to process information with an interpretation and careful selection of facts.
+Using original selection of relevant dramatic references and/or film clips observation and knowledge well expressed.
+If models or used, they complement to the research. original Il or unusual s.
+Shows insight, Substantial achievement 17-19 Organised, detailed, some level of competence, some sli in structure.
+Interesting reading, clear statements, convindirect language.
+Supported by a selection of relevant dra and/or film clips.
+Shows good grasp of the theme/task, so statements.
+Obvious care and effort taken with presentat mixed media are used, they link to the research. cing, simple matic references ome insightful Adequate achievement 13-16 Structure not always logical or organised, reasonable efficience presentation.
+Displays a basic understanding but tends to mechanistic and stereotyped responses at times.
 Adequate relevant dramatic references and/or film.
 Adequate reading memorised.
-Not always a high level of insight, sometimes u but has some ability to justify discussion.
-If models or mixed used they are not always supported by the research. ards selection of but appears nimaginative Moderate achievement 40-49 Not always organised or logically constructed.
-Not always e information, some flashes of insight.
-Limited selection of inf language skills.
+Not always a high level of insight, sometimes but has some ability to justify discussion.
+If models or mixtused, they are not always supported by the research. owards ate selection of ng but appears s unimaginative ked media are Moderate achievement 10-12 Not always organised or logically constructed.
+Not always information, some flashes of insight.
+Limited selection of language skills.
 Argument lacks supporting discussion.
-Any mixed media used are not well executed or particularly rele ormation.
-Poor models or vant.
-Elementary achievement 30-39 Rambling - no structure, limited vocabulary, little attempt to information in an acceptable manner.
-Very little information, easy to follow, often irrelevant.
+A mixed media used are not well executed or particularly re- information.
+Poor ny models or elevant.
+Elementary achievement 6-9 Rambling - no structure, limited vocabulary, little attempt information in an acceptable manner.
+Very little information easy to follow, often irrelevant.
 Poor language skills.
-Argum supporting discussion.
-Unlikely to have a supporting model, media will be poorly executed. jumbled, not ent lacks , any mixed Not achieved 0-29 Incoherent, very little work, limited skills.
-Irrelevant informat lacking any supporting discussion. ion provided,
+Argu supporting discussion.
+Unlikely to have a supporting mode media will be poorly executed. on, jumbled, not ument lacks lel, any mixed Not achieved 0-5 Incoherent, very little work, limited skills.
+Irrelevant inform lacking any supporting discussion. nation provided,